 - encourage healthy strategies to cope

-Resources to Support School Communities in Response to the Orlando Tragedies
+Resources to Support School Communities in Response to Current Tragedies

 The National Child Traumatic Stress Network was established to improve care, treatment, and services for traumatized children and adolescents exposed to traumatic events.

 Helping Kids During Crisis (American School Counselor Association)

 Promoting Compassion and Acceptance in Crisis - (National Association of School Psychologists)

 Resources for Dealing with Traumatic Events in Schools (University of Maryland School of Medicine - Center for School Mental Health)

 Resources for LGBTQ students